wsyzzz/pandoc_resume/markdown/resume.md

 - A few Libraries such as SteemVBS: [https://github.com/DoctorLai/steemvbs](https://github.com/DoctorLai/steemvbs) which is the first and only VBScript library to connect to steem blockchain.

 Open Source
 :   Most of my tools are open source and I constantly find bugs and create issues or PR to other open source libraries.
-My github id is *doctorlai* and my NPMJs ID is *justyy*
+My github id is *doctorlai* and my NPMJs ID is *justyy*.
+I am also a Utopian Moderator (Rewarding Open Source Contributor via Steem Blockchain)

 Programming Languages
-:   C99, C++ 17, C# 7.0, Java 7, Delphi XE10, Javascript (JQuery), Python 2/3, PHP 7.x, HTML5/CSS, SQL, BASH, AWK, LATEX, LUA, LOGO, VBScript, x86 Assembly
+:   C99, C++ 17, C# 7.0, Java 7, Delphi XE10, Javascript (JQuery, NodeJs), Python 2/3, PHP 7.x, R, HTML5/CSS, SQL, BASH, AWK, LATEX, LUA, LOGO, VBScript, x86 Assembly

 Databases
 :   MySQL, MS SQL Server, MongoDB, SQLite